asweigart/showcallstack/README.md

 ...outputs this:

     The call stack is 1 call(s) deep:
+    (Here is the "bottom" of the call stack.)
     Function/method: factorial(), Local variables: {'num': 4}
+    (Here is the "top" of the call stack.)

     The call stack is 2 call(s) deep:
+    (Here is the "bottom" of the call stack.)
     Function/method: factorial(), Local variables: {'num': 4}
     Function/method: factorial(), Local variables: {'num': 3}
+    (Here is the "top" of the call stack.)

     The call stack is 3 call(s) deep:
+    (Here is the "bottom" of the call stack.)
     Function/method: factorial(), Local variables: {'num': 4}
     Function/method: factorial(), Local variables: {'num': 3}
     Function/method: factorial(), Local variables: {'num': 2}
+    (Here is the "top" of the call stack.)

     The call stack is 4 call(s) deep:
+    (Here is the "bottom" of the call stack.)
     Function/method: factorial(), Local variables: {'num': 4}
     Function/method: factorial(), Local variables: {'num': 3}
     Function/method: factorial(), Local variables: {'num': 2}
     Function/method: factorial(), Local variables: {'num': 1}
+    (Here is the "top" of the call stack.)

 You can also call the `showcallstack.getcallstack()` function to get this output as a list of strings.